Last updated: Wednesday, July 29, 8:14 p.m.

-Five hundred and nine cases of COVID-19 have been confirmed in London and Middlesex region since the outbreak.
-There have been 52 confirmed deaths.
+Six hundred and sixty-nine cases of COVID-19 have been confirmed in the London and Middlesex region since the outbreak.
+There have been 57 confirmed deaths.

 London officials recommend getting tested if: